MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-prepare-environment-discover-environment.md

 Discovery is one of the very first, key steps that you take when planning for your journey to Microsoft Teams.

-You perform a detailed discovery of your environment to better understand its current state and to reveal any difficulties or—even further—possible blockers to the execution of your Teams rollout.
+You perform a detailed discovery of your environment to better understand its current state and to reveal any difficulties or—even more important—possible blockers to the execution of your Teams rollout.

 ## Discovery Questionnaire

-The sample questionnaire below walks you through a set of questions to confirm that your organization is ready for the successful rollout of Audio Conferencing and Phone System with Calling Plans capabilities in Teams.
+The sample questionnaire below walks you through a set of questions to confirm that your organization is ready for a successful Microsoft Teams rollout.

 All matters related to your existing collaboration infrastructure and Office 365 tenant, networking, endpoints, operations, and adoption and readiness are included as part of the environmental discovery questionnaire.